timloden/restoration-performance-data-processor/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 1.10.2 =
+* Fixed windshield condition when length was too long

 = 1.10.1 =
 * Added OER windshield shipping class condition